Muhammad Hamad Alizai

 Research Interests

 I research distributed systems in a broad sense.
-I'm fascinated by embedded sensing and the idea of extending the internet to everything around us—the Internet of Things (IoT).
-Lately, I've been exploring how generative AI can make IoT more accessible in low- and middle-income regions, as well as tackling local societal challenges through computational thinking.
+I'm fascinated by the idea of extending the internet to everything around us; the Internet of Things (IoT).
+Lately, I have been exploring how generative AI can make IoT more accessible in low- and middle-income regions, as well as tackling local societal challenges through computational thinking.

 Main Research Projects (present)